nwrner/CompSci/README.md

 # CompSci
-The main repo for anything in CompSci
+The main repo for anything in CompSci (from Semester 1)